 Cypherpunks were keenly aware of how radical their ideas are and how leaving traces that could compromise their privacy could paint a target on their backs.
-But, they did allow one of them to write about the inner teachings of their movement — it was Timothy C. May, the mad cypherpunk scribe, a founder of the cypherpunk movement, and the one who chronicled their ideas.
-He saw the looming horror in humanity’s digital future, calling on people to rise up and resist surveillance unless they want to be controlled and dominated by digital forces beyond their understanding.
-He was a vocal advocate for the freedom of anonymous sharing of information online, in particular that concerning money, intellectual property, and government secrets.
+But, they did allow one of them to write about the inner teachings of their movement — it was Timothy C. May, the mad cypherpunk scribe who founded the cypherpunk movement and a vocal advocate for the freedom of anonymous sharing of information online, in particular, that concerning digital money, intellectual property, and government secrets.
+He was the one who chronicled their ideas the cypherpunk ideas and saw the looming horror in humanity’s digital future, calling on people to rise up and resist surveillance unless they want to be controlled and dominated by digital forces beyond their understanding.

 Timothy C. May presented cypherpunk ideas in two seminal texts: